Review: Völkl Revolt 96 Skis · 2024

 What was your favorite moment with this gear?

-I had a blast in the terrain park at Woodward Copper on a slushy spring day.
+Jake Renner I had a blast in the terrain park at Woodward Copper on a slushy spring day.
 The jumps were firing, and I took a few laps in the park to put together my jump line.
 Felt really intuitive for jumping and spinning/landing switch.
 The Revolt 96 was supremely easy to get my spins around on.
 It held up stable at higher speeds and remains firm and poppy underfoot.
 I was stoked to have these skis stay on my feet with demo bindings and execute the aerials I aimed to land.
 All in all, I had a blast in the terrain park during this slushy spring day.

 Why did you choose this product?

-The Volkl Revolt 96 has continual edging that wraps around the nose and tail without separating, allowing this ski to hold up better than competitors after days of bashing it on rails.
+Jake Renner The Völkl Revolt 96 has continual edging that wraps around the nose and tail without separating, allowing this ski to hold up better than competitors after days of bashing it on rails.
 The medium to firm flex rating combined with the camber underfoot provides enough pop and stability for me to remain smooth and steady on even the biggest jump lines.
 I like a firm flex rating when it comes to twin tips and freestyle skis.
 The Revolt 96 answered all of my wants.

 What is the value for the money versus other options?

-The Volkl Revolt 96 is affordable for the freestyle community relative to other options.
+Jake Renner The Völkl Revolt 96 is affordable for the freestyle community relative to other options.
 Definitely worth the money.
 Its solid construction allows me to believe this ski would hold up much longer and result in a more durable build than many of the twin tips on the market today.
 Very similar to the K2 Poachers and 4FRNT Switch but often priced at a lower level than these two options.

 Jake Renner